ashlin4010/simple_Z80_computer/README.md

 # Simple Z80 Computer
 The goal of this project was to build a minimally complex Z80 computer capable of running CP/M. While I haven not yet ported CP/M, it should be capable of it.

-This system is made of to boards, the upper board has the the CPU, RAM, ROM and UART.
-The lower board has, Composite Video, USB Keyboard, USB to serial converter, Compact Flash and 8 indicator LEDs.
+This system is made of two boards, the upper board has the the CPU, RAM, ROM and UART.
+The lower board has Composite Video, USB Keyboard, USB to serial converter, Compact Flash and 8 indicator LEDs.

+If you want to have a better understanding of how this system works you checkout the schematics or my [blog](https://blog.tephra.me/z80_sbc/).

 ![Screenshot](images/simple_Z80_system.jpg)